 Vet Coach is a resource, run by me, Pat Bergstresser, for veterans who are looking for actionable advice to aid in their transition from active duty to the civilian workforce.

 Okay…so who exactly is this “Pat” character and what is “actionable advice?”

 I’m a Navy veteran (former Lieutenant) who made the transition from active duty to the civilian workforce in the Summer of 2017.
-The company I work for employs MANY veterans and we each took a different path to arrive where we work now.
-We’ve had in depth conversations about our resumes, our interview process, the great things about getting off of active duty, as well as the things we miss.
+The company I worked for when I first transitioned out employs MANY veterans and we each took a different path to arrive where were at the time.
+We had in depth conversations about our resumes, our interview process, the great things about getting off of active duty, as well as the things we miss.

 It was during those conversations that I realized we all shared one thing in common…we had absolutely NO idea what we were doing when we got out.
 There was no single resource where a fellow veteran laid out how to go about the process.
 Sure, everyone goes about it differently and everyone is looking at different industries and different levels of employment.
 BUT, the process and the struggles we go through while working through that process are so similar.

 If you needed to learn how to do something on active duty, where did you turn?
 The books!
 An SOP, field manual, instruction…whatever you needed, it was written down somewhere.
 Unfortunately, the military has not created a great SOP or field guide for transitioning off of active duty.
 And I think we all know “Transition GPS” or TAPS is not a great guide.
 Sure, they tell you the basics, but it’s very much “one size fits all” and many of the instructors are some contractor or department of labor employee.
 Some of them may be fellow veterans, but many are not.
 And even if they are, they are a great resource if you want to work for…the department of labor.
 I felt that us veterans needed some sort of guide with practical, step by step, “actionable advice” to guide the process to make the transition from active duty to a professional civilian career.